What are my rights as a victim of Domestic Violence?

 Child Maintenance is the right of the child, and not that of the parent.
 It is also not a privilege granted to parents who must pay it.
 It is their duty to pay child maintenance and support their children.
 Once the child is self-supporting (being able to care for him or herself), the obligation falls away.
 This can happen when the child is 18, 20, or even 30.
 It all depends on the circumstances of the case.

-The maintenance scenario – Newcastle South Africa
+The maintenance scenario – Kimberley South Africa

 In this article, we will deal with the following fictitious scenario, in a child maintenance matter: